Perturbative quantum simulation: Higher-order moments analysis

 \section{Higher-order moments analysis}

-In the above discussion, we showed how to use the perturbative quantum simulation (PQS) method to get linear observable measurements.
-Here we show that the PQS method applies to measurements on higher-order moments of the state.
+In the above discussion, we showed how to use the perturbative quantum simulation method to get linear observable measurement.
+In this section, we show that the PQS method applies to measurement on higher-order moments of the state.
 We take the subsystem purity as an example, and we note that the result applies to general measurements.
-Without loss of generality, we consider the purity $\tr [\rho_1(T)^2]$ of the first subsystem, and we denote the set without the first system as $\mc S = \{2,..,L\}$.
-Following the PQS method with the explicit expansion in Eq.~\eqref{Eq:explicitwhole}, we have
+Without loss of generality, we consider the purity $\tr [\rho_1^2(T)]$ of the first subsystem, and we denote the set without the first system as $\mc S = \{2,..,L\}$.
+Following the PQS method with the explicit expansion in \autoref{Eq:explicitwhole}, we have

 where the input state is $\bigotimes_l \rho_l$, $\tilde U_{l,k}$ and $\tilde V_{l,k}$ are either $I$ or $V^{\rm int}_{l,j}$.
 Now we calculate the reduced density matrix of the first subsystem,

 where

 which could be measured for each ${\mathbf k}$.
 For the purity of the first subsystem, we have